destinygg/destinypositions/docs/politics.md

 [Systemic racism](https://en.wikipedia.org/wiki/Institutional_racism) is racism embedded into a system.
 The important thing to note about systemic racism is that no-one in the system is necessarily to blame.
 For example, say that the hypothetical police force of Oceania was systemically racist — it had a computer system programmed to assign more police patrols to black neighborhoods than white neighborhoods.
 In this system, it is possible that **every single police officer** in the force is a black-loving certified anti-racist, yet the police would still be functioning as a racist institution.

-We have strong evidence that in the United States, there are some lingering forms of systemic racism.
-For example, by [looking at graphs of where redlining existed](https://www.npr.org/sections/thetwo-way/2016/10/19/498536077/interactive-redlining-map-zooms-in-on-americas-history-of-discrimination), we can see that the effects of redlining still affect outcomes (in a statistical, on-average way).
+We have strong evidence that there are some lingering forms of systemic racism in the United States.
+For example, by [looking at maps of where redlining was practiced](https://www.npr.org/sections/thetwo-way/2016/10/19/498536077/interactive-redlining-map-zooms-in-on-americas-history-of-discrimination), we can see that the effects of redlining still affect outcomes (in a statistical, on-average way).

 Just like in Oceania, this doesn't necessarily mean that ordinary people are to blame.
 Of course, there are probably racist people in the country somewhere still in charge of bank loans or city planning — but, for the most part, I think that we have that sorted out.
 We need to focus on the more complicated problems.

-I believe that systemic racism clearly exists (in some forms).
+I believe that systemic racism clearly exists in some forms.
 I don't have a strong opinion on the best policies to address it.

 Also, see the section on [reparations](#reparations).